-- Travel Expenses, incurred during participation in training, conferences and other approved events, provided it was approved in advance and an ITO was issued.
+- Travel Expenses, incurred during participation in training, conferences and other approved events, provided it was approved in advance and an ITA was issued.
 Travel expenses will be paid in accordance with Joint Federal Travel Regulations.

 The command may provide the following equipment to the ombudsman:

 - Electronic equipment such as computer/Internet, etc.

 - Use of administrative office equipment such as copier/fax, etc.

 To ensure that a new ombudsman has all of the necessary information and materials, it is helpful for the command to give the ombudsman a Welcome Packet.
 The content of the Welcome Packet should include everything newly appointed ombudsmen need to successfully carry out their duties and responsibilities.
 The packet may be customized with command-specific information but should include the following content.

 Since ombudsmen are not permitted to access CGONE, USCG commands may email unit roster information (i.e., dependent names, addresses, and phone numbers) to their officially appointed ombudsman provided they abide by the provisions cited in paragraph 5 of ALCOAST 549/13.